 Healthy Malaysian Cuisine

 24-year-old May, a Malaysian expat currently living in the UK, says that many expats moving to Malaysia wrongly assume that Asian food is all much healthier than Western cuisine.
 “I think there’s an assumption that all the rice and curry has to be healthier than Western food like burgers and kebabs.
 But Malaysia is home to all kinds of international foods, and there’s plenty of deep-fried street food to catch you out, so it’s important to learn about local food as well as eating it all!”

 Malaysia’s national dish, nasi lemak, is definitely delicious and many people have it as their daily breakfast.
 But like many local treats, it isn’t something you can eat every day if you’re conscious of your health – this traditional meal consists of rice cooked in coconut oils (high in saturated fats), served with red meats, fried chicken or fish.
 A portion of nasi lemak often adds up to around 1,000 calories and is heavy in saturated fat.
 While some saturated fats can be good for you, providing quick energy and boosting ‘good’ cholesterol known as HDL, the types found in nasi lemak are best eaten as a treat rather than a regular meal.

 Instead of nasi lemak, start your day with thosai or congee.
 Thosai, known in Indian cuisine as dosa, are a sort of crepe made from ground rice and lentils.
 Traditionally served with a small portion of vegetable curry, thosai is a good source of protein to kick start the day.
-Congee is also high in protein, a savoury porridge-like rice dish usually served with grilled chicken and vegetables.
+Congee is also high in protein, a savory porridge-like rice dish usually served with grilled chicken and vegetables.